-2. The Four Mantras
+2. The Four Mantras & Engagement

 Dalton's investment philosophy drives its research process.
-It is reflected in its four investment mantras highlighted below:
+It is reflected in its four investment mantras and focus on engagement, as highlighted below:

-- Invest in good businesses typically strong cash flows and balance sheets, a "moat "against" competition, focus on ESG best practices. - Identify a significant margin of safety Seek a material discount to intrinsic value, looking out at least three to five years. - Focus on the alignment of interest Identify companies with an alignment of interest between the owner-operator or management and minority shareholders or companies where an opportunity exists to enhance alignment. - Strong track record Identify a demonstrable track record of managing capital effectively and rewarding minority shareholders.
+- Invest in good businesses typically strong cash flows and balance sheets, a "moat "against" competition, focus on ESG best practices. - Identify a significant margin of safety Seek a material discount to intrinsic value, looking out at least three to five years. - Focus on the alignment of interest Identify companies with an alignment of interest between the owner-operator or management and minority shareholders or companies where an opportunity exists to enhance alignment. - Strong track record Identify a demonstrable track record of managing capital effectively and rewarding minority shareholders. - Engagement capitalizing on corporate governance reform and shareholder activism to opportunistically add value.